DIVE IN: Building skills & confidence in Interpreting

 Deaf Interpreter applicants must also submit:

-• 3 videos recorded in Canvas, YouTube, Vimeo, etc:
+• 4 videos recorded in either Canvas, YouTube, or Vimeo:

-• Interpretation of an ASL video for a consumer with specific language needs.
+• Interpretation of an ASL video for a consumer with specific language needs, and

 Are you a Deaf Interpreter who has completed your 40-hour training and is working toward credentials and ready to make a commitment to your professional development?
 If the answer is yes, here’s an opportunity to “dive in.”